I’ve created an audio version of the post so you can listen to it on your commute, or while you’re cooking, or whatever. Listen here:

 Create a support network locally and more widely.
 Get together with colleagues to write in community.
 Get together with colleagues to talk about what you are writing and how your writing is going.
 This group can be carefully selected and closed if that feels safer.
 It can be virtual, checking in via text message or Twitter when you start and finish a writing session.
 You could set up a Slack channel with your group.
 If you use Twitter, the hashtags #amwriting and #madwriting can be used to find virtual companions.
 You can also post asking for companions on #acwri.
 Some people call this type of session a “writing sprint”.
 You can also follow @SUWTues @SUWTUK or @SUWTNA on Twitter for virtual Shut Up and Write sessions on Tuesdays.

 You could also join the Academic Writing Studio.
-It includes a class called Establishing a Writing Practice, structured way of reflecting on your writing practice and adjusting it to ensure you have all the qualities you need.
+It includes a class called Establishing a Writing Practice, a structured way of reflecting on your writing practice and adjusting it to ensure you have all the qualities you need.
 A Meeting With Your Writing provides a regular synchronous writing session, in virtual community, guaranteeing you 90-minutes of writing time.
 The studio also includes regular group coaching, planning classes, and a members-only forum.
 Learn more about (and join) the Academic Writing Studio.

 If you aren’t writing at all, you might start with the 15-minute/day Writing Challenge.
 You can do it on your own, or with friends.
 My short guide The Scholarly Writing Process is a great companion as you write, reminding you of the nature of the particular stage you are in and providing prompts and questions to help keep you writing from the initial incoherent thoughts that spark your curiosity right through to submitting your full good draft for peer review.
+Finding Time for Your Scholarly Writing will help you figure out what kinds of time you have available and how to make good use of different kinds of writing time.

 Enjoy your writing!